chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

            - ~/XebiaLabs/xl-deploy-docker/plugins:/opt/xl-deploy-server/plugins
            - ~/XebiaLabs/xl-deploy-docker/repository:/opt/xl-deploy-server/repository

 Run the Docker Compose file using the `docker-compose up -d` command and inspect the content of the folders when the servers are up and running.
+Run the logs using this command:

+        $ docker logs -f xld

 **Note:** Before starting the containers, save the license file in the local `conf` directory: